 Journalists who report on global warming have a high tendency to synthesize in unlimited ways.
 They imply that promotion of the noble cause demands embellishment and whatever it takes to convince the unbelievers that the planet needs to be saved.
 There is no such thing as a lie when you are on the right side of a noble cause.

 There is a division of labor to this project.
 Scientists have their place, and journalists have theirs.
 The place of scientists is to make studies, which may be informative, and may be total crap.
 But they never go to the public with their information; that's what journalists are for.
 The propagandists in science will go half way there with vague press releases which raise more questions than they answer.
 Journalists do the answering.
 Scientists wouldn't be caught dead saying the things journalists say about global warming.
 Everything that moves, from hurricanes to pathology, is attributed to human-caused global warming by someone in journalism.
-An example of the extremism in journalism is an article by Dahr Jamail.
+An example of the extremism in journalism is this article on global warming.